 CRI scientists such as Carl H. June, M.D., Stanley R. Riddell, M.D., and Michel Sadelain, M.D.,Ph.D., have been instrumental in the development and refinement of CAR T cell technologies.
 While the efforts of these doctors and others have already contributed to clinical successes in lymphoma and leukemia, as evidenced by these two recent approvals, more work needs to be done to make CAR T cell immunotherapies effective against more common solid tumor types.

-Read more about the approval here.
+Read more about the approval in the press release.